ORNL-Fusion/tokdesigner-doc/docs/step1.rst

 Run
 ---

-This simulation can be excuted on the login node of CORI using single core, taking only a couple of minuites.
+This simulation can be excuted on the login node of CORI using single core, taking only a couple of minutes.
 The bash script for run **submitjob.ex1**:

 .. code-block:: bash